How to Sign Up for Unemployment Insurance in Massachusetts

 Once the employee wage and termination information is complete, DUA calculates the amount of benefits the applicant will receive and how long the applicant will be eligible to receive them.
 Once the claimant has applied for benefits, he or she must continue to request to renew benefits every week that he or she is unemployed or working reduced hours.

 If eligible, the applicant will receive payments for the weeks that were previously claimed, except for the one-week waiting period.
-If the claimant does not request benefits while the claim is being processed, then he or she may not be eligible to receive benefits for those weeks.
+In the event that the claimant does not request benefits while the claim is being processed, then he or she may not be eligible to receive benefits for those weeks.
 If there are no issues with the claim, DUA will issue the first benefit payment in three to four weeks.